perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

     "categories"  : "community"
   }

-For a week, we lost control of the domain Perl.com.
+For a week we lost control of the Perl.com domain.
 Now that the incident has died down, we can explain some of what happened and how we handled it.
-This incident only affected the domain ownership of Perl.com and there was not other compromise of community resources.
-This website was still there, but DNS wouldn't hand out that IP number.
+This incident only affected the domain ownership of Perl.com and there was no other compromise of community resources.
+This website was still there, but DNS wouldn't hand out its IP number.

 First, this wasn't an issue of not renewing the domain.
 That would have been a better situation for us because there's a grace period.

 Second, to be very clear, I'm just an editor for the website that uses the Perl.com domain.
 This means that I'm not actually the "injured party" in legal terms.
-Tom Christiansen is the domain registrant, and, should legal matters progress, there's no reason for me, nor anyone else, to know some of the details.
+Tom Christiansen is the domain registrant, and should legal matters progress, there's no reason for me, nor anyone else, to know all of the details.
 However, I talked to many of the people involved in the process.

 ## The incident response